 Roads in Turkey

-I can tell by my own experience that Turkish roads are better than most European countries.
+From my experience, I can tell that Turkish roads are better than most European countries.

 Is it safe to drive in Istanbul?